Hillcrest High School (Idaho)

 Hillcrest High School is a four-year public high school in Ammon, Idaho, east of Idaho Falls.
 Opened in 1992, it was the second high school in the Bonneville School District.
 The school mascot is the Knight and the colors are red, black, and white.
-Hillcrest competed in IHSAA Class 5A for athletics until 2018, and now completes in 4A.
-The principal is Scott Miller.
+Hillcrest competed in IHSAA Class 5A for athletics until 2018, then competed in 4A until the IHSAA changed classifications for the 2024/2025 school year.
+They now compete at the Class 5A level.
+The principal is Tyrell Salsbery.

 School history

 In the late 1980s and early 1990s, overcrowding at Bonneville High School and a rising population in the southern end of Bonneville School District #93 proved a need for a second school within the district's boundaries.
 The passage of a bond issue in 1990 in the amount of $10,880,000 provided the financial means for constructing Hillcrest High School, along with Iona Elementary School and a major addition to Falls Valley Elementary School.
 Students started classes in August 1992 in grades nine through twelve.
 Some areas were not completed when the school opened, including the gym.
 The property adjoins the property of Sandcreek Middle School and makes an acceptable middle school/high school campus configuration.